bonkrat/commerce-tools-excercise/README.md

 Interview project - I don't think they ever looked at it.
 If you're interviewing for commercetools... just spend your time elsewere.
+I tried way too hard on this.

 # commercetools Excercise